-This year, to mitigate risks to the health and safety of our communities, shareholders, employees and other stakeholders, the Corporation is holding the Meeting in a virtual only format, which will be conducted via live webcast.
+This year, to mitigate risks to the health and safety of our shareholders, employees and other stakeholders, and to enable a greater number of shareholders to take part in the Meeting, the Corporation is holding the Meeting in a virtual only format, which will be conducted via live webcast.
 All shareholders, regardless of their geographic location, will have an equal opportunity to participate in the Meeting.

 Shareholders will not be able to attend the Meeting in person.
-Attending the Meeting online enables registered shareholders and duly appointed proxyholders, including non-registered (beneficial) shareholders who have duly appointed themselves as proxyholdesr, to participate at the Meeting by following the steps indicated below and ask questions, all in real time.
+Attending the Meeting online enables registered shareholders and duly appointed proxyholders, including non-registered (beneficial) shareholders who have duly appointed themselves as proxyholders, to participate at the Meeting by following the steps indicated below and ask questions, all in real time.
 Registered shareholders and duly appointed proxyholders can vote at the appropriate times during the Meeting by completing a ballot online.

-To participate in the virtual Meeting, log in online at https://web.lumiagm.com/459321333.
-If you or your duly appointed proxyholder have a control number, click "Login" and then enter it along with the password tc2023 (case-sensitive).
+To participate in the virtual Meeting, log in online at https://web.lumiagm.com/422177089.
+If you or your duly appointed proxyholder have a 13-digit proxyholder control number, click "Login" and then enter it along with the password tc2024 (case-sensitive).
 If you do not have a control number, you can attend the virtual Meeting as a "guest" only, by clicking on "I am a guest", then completing the online form.
 Guests will not be able to vote nor ask questions at the Meeting.